I3DS/i3ds-interfaces/README.md

-In order to ensure proper encapsulation so that we can include libi3ds_asn1.so in systems that also hooks into TASTE, we are creating a proper C++ namespace as well as prefixing #defines with the same namespace.
+In order to ensure proper encapsulation so that we can include libi3ds_asn1.so in systems that also hooks into TASTE, we are creating a C++ namespace as well as prefixing #defines with the same namespace.

 asn1.exe can prefix both types and fields, but it does not cover everything.
 Most notably: